elhigu/cmake-findhwloc/README.md

 cmake ../cmake-findhwloc
 ```

-or in Windows you would probably use Visual Studio...
+In Windows you would probably use Visual Studio:

+1. Download binary package for Windows from http://www.open-mpi.org/software/hwloc/v1.9/
+2. Setup your HWLOC_ROOT environment variable to where your library is

 ```
 cmake -G "Visual Studio 12" ../cmake-findhwloc